dailydotdev/docs/docs/customize-your-feed/preferences.md

 ## Enable companion

-Turning this toggle switch `on` will activate the companion widget.
-To know more about it click [here](https://docs.daily.dev/docs/key-features/the-companion)
+Turning this toggle switch `on` will activate the [companion widget](https://docs.daily.dev/docs/key-features/the-companion).